 Notice how a big checkmark has appeared?
 This is because you told the computer the right topic.
 Since you chose the topic, the computer assumes it’s right.

-The last feature on this application is the “I’m Done!” button.
-This is at the bottom right hand of the screen.
-(Circle it) We will talk more about this button after you have played around with the application for a little bit.
-Until then, please do not press iSubsequent Versions
+Subsequent Versions

 Thanks for your help so far.
 Let’s go through the [next / final] version.
 Press the “OK” button to start a new variant of the application.